DidoMarchet/scss-utopia/README.md

 /// [...]
 ```

-# Breakpoints
+# Queries
 First of all we set up the media queries and features **we'll use along all the application**.

-The library comes with a list of [default queries and features](https://github.com/DidoMarchet/scss-utopia/blob/main/src/breakpoints.scss):
+The library comes with a list of [default queries and features](https://github.com/DidoMarchet/scss-utopia/blob/main/src/queries.scss):

 ``` scss
 $defaults: (